-- there can be no assurance that if the any of the announced or proposed changes described above are implemented there will not be negative financial impact on our hospitals, which material effects may include a potential decrease in the market for health care services or a decrease in our hospitals' ability to receive reimbursement for health care services provided which could result in a material adverse effect on our financial condition and results of operations; - possible unfavorable changes in the levels and terms of reimbursement for our charges by third party payors or government based payors, including Medicare or Medicaid in the United States, and government based payors in the United Kingdom; - our ability to enter into managed care provider agreements on acceptable terms and the ability of our competitors to do the same, including contracts with United/Sierra Healthcare in Las Vegas, Nevada; - the outcome of known and unknown litigation, government investigations, false claim act allegations, and liabilities and other claims asserted against us and other matters as disclosed in Item 1.
-Legal Proceedings; - the potential unfavorable impact on our business of deterioration in national, regional and local economic and business conditions, including a worsening of unfavorable credit market conditions; - competition from other healthcare providers (including physician owned facilities) in certain markets; - technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; - our ability to attract and retain qualified personnel, nurses, physicians and other healthcare professionals and the impact on our labor expenses resulting from a shortage of nurses and other healthcare professionals; - demographic changes; - our ability to successfully integrate and improve our recent acquisitions and the availability of suitable acquisitions and divestiture opportunities; - the impact of severe weather conditions, including the effects of Hurricanes Harvey, Irma and Maria; - as discussed below in Sources of Revenue, we receive revenues from various state and county based programs, including Medicaid in all the states in which we operate (we receive Medicaid revenues in excess of \$100 million annually from each of Texas, California, Nevada, Washington, D.C., Pennsylvania, Illinois and Massachusetts); CMS-approved Medicaid supplemental programs in certain states including Texas, Mississippi, Illinois, Oklahoma, Nevada, Arkansas, California and Indiana, and; state Medicaid disproportionate share hospital payments in certain states including Texas and South Carolina.
+- our ability to comply with the existing laws and government regulations, and/or changes in laws and government regulations; - an increasing number of legislative initiatives have been passed into law that may result in major changes in the health care delivery system on a national or state level.
+No assurances can be given that the implementation of these laws will not have a material adverse effect on our business, financial condition or results of operations.
+See below in Sources of Revenue and Health Care Reform for additional disclosure; - possible unfavorable changes in the levels and terms of reimbursement for our charges by third party payors or government based payors, including Medicare or Medicaid in the United States, and government based payors in the United Kingdom; - our ability to enter into managed care provider agreements on acceptable terms and the ability of our competitors to do the same, including contracts with United/Sierra Healthcare in Las Vegas, Nevada; - the outcome of known and unknown litigation, government investigations, false claim act allegations, and liabilities and other claims asserted against us and other matters as disclosed in Item 1.
+Legal Proceedings; - the potential unfavorable impact on our business of deterioration in national, regional and local economic and business conditions, including a worsening of unfavorable credit market conditions; - competition from other healthcare providers (including physician owned facilities) in certain markets; - technological and pharmaceutical improvements that increase the cost of providing, or reduce the demand for healthcare; - our ability to attract and retain qualified personnel, nurses, physicians and other healthcare professionals and the impact on our labor expenses resulting from a shortage of nurses and other healthcare professionals; - demographic changes; - our ability to successfully integrate and improve our recent acquisitions and the availability of suitable acquisitions and divestiture opportunities; - the impact of severe weather conditions, including the effects of hurricanes; - as discussed below in Sources of Revenue, we receive revenues from various state and county based programs, including Medicaid in all the states in which we operate (we receive Medicaid revenues in excess of \$100 million annually from each of California, Texas, Washington, D.C., Nevada, Pennsylvania and Illinois); CMS-approved Medicaid supplemental programs in certain states including Texas, Mississippi, Illinois, Oklahoma, Nevada, Arkansas, California and Indiana, and; state Medicaid disproportionate share hospital payments in certain states including Texas and South Carolina.
 We are therefore particularly sensitive to potential reductions in Medicaid and other state based revenue programs as well as regulatory, economic, environmental and competitive changes in those states.
-We can provide no assurance that reductions to revenues earned pursuant to these programs, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations; - our ability to continue to obtain capital on acceptable terms, including borrowed funds, to fund the future growth of our business; - · our inpatient acute care and behavioral health care facilities may experience decreasing admission and length of stay trends; - our financial statements reflect large amounts due from various commercial and private payors and there can be no assurance that failure of the payors to remit amounts due to us will not have a material adverse effect on our future results of operations;
+We can provide no assurance that reductions to revenues earned pursuant to these programs, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations; - our ability to continue to obtain capital on acceptable terms, including borrowed funds, to fund the future growth of our business; - our inpatient acute care and behavioral health care facilities may experience decreasing admission and length of stay trends; - our financial statements reflect large amounts due from various commercial and private payors and there can be no assurance that failure of the payors to remit amounts due to us will not have a material adverse effect on our future results of operations;